 Our philosophy is very simple: We want beautiful images of you just as much as you do.
 Be flexible, be open.
 Some of the best images we've taken were right after it briefly rained and the sun peaked out between the clouds.
 Weather is good - it adds drama and passion to photos.
 And don't forget rainbows!

 That's okay - neither are we!
 When we are on "the other side of the camera" we feel awkward, shy and uncomfortable too.
 So we totally understand.
 Most people feel the exact same way you do.
 So we've learned tips and tricks to help our clients relax and even come to enjoy being in front of the camera.
 You don't have to know what to do, how to pose or what to do with your hands... and it's totally okay if you feel shy.
 Posing ideas and making you look good is our job.
 If you're willing to just play with us, try different things, we promise you'll soon actually start having fun.
 And, as we remind clients before every session, this is digital photography... if we try something and it doesn't look good, we just push the delete button and try again!

 How Many Photos Do You Take During A Session?
-How Many Do We Get?
+Are they high resolution, so we can make enlargements?

-How many images we take depends on you and your family.
-A couples session almost always means more images simply because there are only two people to pose or work with.
-Some families can be very focused and we end up with 150 edited images from a 90 min session.
-Other families can be totally chaotic and we barely end up with 75 edited images.
-While we can't promise an exact number, for 2 hr sessions we rarely deliver less than 100 edited images, usually much closer to 200.
+How many images we take depends on you.
+A couples session almost always means more images are taken simply because there are only two people to pose or work with.
+Some families can be very focused and we easily end up with 350 edited images from a 90 min session.
+Other families can be totally chaotic and we barely end up with 75.
+While we can't promise an exact number, for 90 minute sessions we rarely have less than 100 edited images, usually much closer to 200.
 It depends largely on how much direction the clients need, the location, the conditions, etc. Our philosophy is to get clients as many quality shots as possible, with as much variety as possible.